-All students seeking the Ph.D. in Communication are required to enroll in and successfully complete COMM 7001 (Foundations of Communication I) during their first semester of study.
+All students seeking the Ph.D. in Communication are required to enroll in and successfully complete COMM 7001 (Foundations of Communication I) for each semester of their first year of study.
 All funded graduate students for whom teaching is or will be part of their funding agreement must enroll and successfully complete COMM 6090 (Communication Pedagogy) during their first semester.
-COMM 6090 is a 1 credit-hour course; COMM 7001 is a 2 credit-hour course that are designed to prepare students for teaching and for graduate/academic study, respectively.
-Both courses may be included in a Program of Study and may be counted toward minimum coursework hours.
+Both COMM 6090 and COMM 7001 are 1-credit-hour courses (recorded as CR/NC) that are designed to prepare students for teaching and for graduate/academic study, respectively, rather than content seminars and are thus not counted toward the Program of Study; but they may be counted toward minimum coursework hours.